-Retiree's share of benefit-related costs - Members are required to make monthly contributions in order to maintain their coverage.
-For the purpose of this valuation a weighted average has been used with weights derived from the current distribution of members among plans offered.
+Retiree's share of benefit-related costs - Members are required to make monthly contributions in order

-Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2019, valuations were the same as those employed in the July 1, 2017, Pension Actuarial Valuation of the Tennessee Consolidated Retirement System (TCRS).
+Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2020, valuations were the same as those employed in the July 1, 2019, Pension Actuarial Valuation of the Tennessee Consolidated Retirement System (TCRS).
 These assumptions were developed by TCRS based on the results of an actuarial experience study for the period July 1, 2012- June 30, 2016.
 The demographic assumptions were adjusted to more closely reflect actual and expected future experience.
 Mortality tables were used to measure the probabilities of participants dying before and after retirement.
 The mortality rates employed in this valuation are taken from the RP-2014 Healthy Participant Mortality Table for Annuitants for non-disabled post retirement mortality, with mortality improvement projected to all future years using Scale MP-2016.
 Post-retirement tables are Blue Collar and adjusted with a 2% load for males and a -3% load for females.
 Mortality rates for impaired lives are the same as those used by TCRS and are taken from a gender distinct table published in the IRS Ruling 96-7 for disabled lives with a 10% load.

-Discount rate-The discount rate used to measure the total OPEB liability was 3.51 percent.
+Discount rate-The discount rate used to measure the total OPEB liability was 2.21 percent.
 This rate reflects the interest rate derived from yields on a 20-year, tax exempt general obligation municipal bonds, prevailing on the measurement date, with an average rating of AA/Aa as shown on the Fidelity 20-year Municipal GO AA index.